See answer

 • Numb

-There isn’t any information about how often lipohypertrophy may occur in people using biologics for eczema.
+There isn’t any information about how often lipohypertrophy may happen in people using biologics for eczema.
 However, this skin disorder is common in people with diabetes who inject insulin subcutaneously every day.

 A lump caused by lipohypertrophy shouldn’t feel painful or hot to the touch.
-If you have these symptoms or notice any bruising or redness in the area, you should seek medical advice right away.
+If you have these symptoms or notice any bruising or discoloration in the area, you should seek medical advice right away.
+These could be signs of a new skin condition or rash.

 Treatment for Lumps at the Injection Site

 Your treatment will depend on what’s causing the lump.
-If the lump is caused by an injection site reaction, your doctor may recommend supportive treatments.
-You can take antihistamines to help control rashlike symptoms such as redness and itching.
+If the lump results from an injection site reaction, your doctor may recommend supportive treatments.
+You can take antihistamines to help control rashlike symptoms such as discoloration and itching.

 If you have any pain, your doctor may recommend a pain reliever, like acetaminophen (Tylenol).
-Applying an ice pack or cold compress may also provide relief.
+Applying an ice pack or cold compress may also bring relief.

-If a lump is caused by a skin infection, you may need to take a course of antibiotics.
+If a lump is caused by a skin infection, you may need to take a course of antibiotics or have your abscess drained.
 Some types of lumps, such as wheals or lipohypertrophy, may not call for any specific treatment.

 Preventing Lumps at the Injection Site